DoSomething/contentful-prototype/docs/development/content-types/content-block.md

 ## Overview

-Displaying headline, subtitle, supertitle, copy, and image.
+Displays headline, subtitle, supertitle, copy, and image.
 Commonly used to list steps in a campaign.

 ![Example Content Block](../../.gitbook/assets/content-block-example.png)